-Sorry but CyclePump Combos that include 90-degree air chucks are temporarily out of stock due to parts shortages.
+CyclePump Combos that include 90-degree air chucks are BACK IN STOCK !

 We’ve combined our 2 most popular products into one convenient kit called the “CyclePump EXPEDITION Combo Package”.

 The Combo includes 1-CyclePump EXPEDITION and 1- EZAir gauge.
 The CyclePump comes with a red Cordura storage pouch, the EZAir comes with a black vinyl storage pouch.

 Select the style of air chuck you want on each item (straight chuck or 90-degree chuck).
 You have 4 options:

 1. Straight Chuck on the CyclePump / Straight Chuck on the EZair Gauge, or